Choosing the Right Corporate Entity for Your ABA Therapy Business

 3. Limited Liability Company (LLC)

-An LLC provides a flexible balance of liability protection and tax benefits, making it a popular choice for small-to-medium ABA therapy businesses.
+An LLC offers a balance of liability protection and tax benefits — a popular choice for small-to-medium ABA therapy businesses.

 Example Use Case: